HankB/polana-ansible/README.md

 The Debian install does not include Python so this playbook installs it so subsequent playbooks can use normal playbook tasks.

+*Note: SSH in from command line first or this playbook will fail.*

 ```text
 ansible-playbook first-boot-Debian.yml -i inventory -u root
 ```

 ### second-boot-Debian.yml

-This performs the bulk of the setup, and configuration
+This performs the bulk of the setup and configuration.

 ```text
 ansible-playbook second-boot-Debian.yml -i inventory -u root